 Strategy #4 to Support Writers

-A strategy to support the student with this challenges builds upon an earlier strategy.
-Breaking down the task into small bite sized pieces and mapping out a plan is not only a great strategy for writing, but also completing larger projects.
+A strategy to support the student with these challenges builds upon an earlier strategy.
+Breaking down the task into small bite-sized pieces and mapping out a plan is not only a great strategy for writing, but also for completing larger projects.
 Perhaps a graphic organizer or timeline is a strategy that your student can use.